Natural light plays a powerful role in good design. Ignoring natural light is a tragic—and rookie—mistake for Southern California beach homes.

 We live in Southern California.
 Obviously we love the sun, or we wouldn’t be here.
 But even with our gorgeous beaches, bike trails, and parks, most of us spend the majority of our lives indoors.
 (According to a survey of 16,000 Americans, we spend about 90-percent of our life inside.)

-Being indoors doesn’t mean missing out on all the health benefits of sunlight—not if you choose a home designer who understands how to work with natural lighting.
+Being indoors doesn’t mean missing out on all the health benefits of sunlight—not if you choose a home designer who understands how to work with natural lighting and passive solar energy.

 Sunlight Makes Us Happy & Healthy

 Exposure to sunlight stimulates our brains to release serotonin, which makes us more content, focused, and productive.
 It also boosts our metabolism and helps us sleep well.
 Sunlight spreads throughout a space better than even the most skillfully-rendered artificial lighting.
 It can make cramped spaces feel open and airy.

 An expert designer can guide the flow of natural light and passive solar energy through your home in a way that enhances your living experience and ensures that you never have to use lamps during the day.

 Glass transmits up to 80-percent of natural light, but it can also be used to absorb or refract light.
 It’s a highly-versatile material, both eco-friendly and effective at blocking sound.
 Textured or sandblasted glass will let light through, while preventing glare and maintaining privacy.

 - Use glass to separate interior spaces, such as a spa from the rest of the bathroom, a dining area from a living area, or walk-in wine storage from a bar area.

 - Use glass walls above eye level or transoms to transfer light while maintaining privacy.

 - Use glass for banisters, staircases, and even stairs.